Depression Counseling: The Best In Clarkston & Waterford

 This type of counseling, commonly known as neuro-counseling, combines traditional counseling with the study of the structure and function of the brain and how it affects one’s behavior and emotions.
 The therapy administered in such as case is meant to change the neurons of the brain.

 Neurocounseling may involve a bio feedback, exercise or a combination of both.
-But first, the counselor will have to do a complete assessment of the patient, including tracking their medical history back to birth, if need be.
+But first, the Clarkston depression therapist will have to do a complete assessment of the patient, including tracking their medical history back to birth, if need be.
 This may be important in revealing sources of alteration in brain activity or dysregulation.

 During neurocounseling, the counselor may seek to help the patient learn important skills such as controlling their breathing, heart rate, and skin temperature.
 Emphasis on diet, exercise and sleep may also be given as part of the depression therapy.